ttusia-cisco/SANS-Workshop-2024/README.md

 Repository Setup:
 * This is just a sample project.
 Typically the OPA Policies and the terraform would live in separate repositories so the policies can be shared across multiple terraform repos.
+* In this workshop we have built policies and tested them against a failing and passing test case manually.
+This isn't scalable or automated.
+With a library of policies we can automate policy validation/testing.
+[This is explained in the OPA documentation](https://www.openpolicyagent.org/docs/latest/policy-testing/).

 Things to think about:
 * When to use Warn vs Deny vs Violation - You can prefix your policy names based on how you want conftest to handle failures.
 Think about the behavior you want when you are writing the policies.
 [Read more here](https://www.conftest.dev/)